ripped-rooster/Terraform-Associate-Notes/README.md

 - A terraform state lock prevents more than 1 person at a time changing configuration in the state file
 - if you update the Terraform configuration with a provider version that does not match the .terraform.lock.hcl, an error will be thrown when you attempt to initialise Terraform.
 - You can also use the -upgrade flag to downgrade/upgrade the provider versions if the version constraints are modified to specify a provider version specified in your configuration.
+- Terraform automatically creates or updates the dependency lock file each time you run the `terraform init` command.

 ## Variables